 How the American Express Aeroplan Reserve Card compares to others

-Usually, I would compare the American Express Aeroplan Reserve Card to other similar Aeroplan cards such as the TD and CIBC Aeroplan Visa Privilege card, but they’re too similar.
+Usually, I would compare the American Express Aeroplan Reserve Card to other similar Aeroplan cards such as the TD and CIBC Aeroplan Visa Privilege Card, but they’re too similar.
 They only have minor differences in the earn rate and insurance, so just choose what’s better for you.

 A better comparison might be the American Express Platinum Card since they’re similar but different.
 The American Express Aeroplan Reserve Card earns you Aeroplan points, whereas you get Membership Rewards (MR) points with the Platinum Card.
 Since you can transfer your MR points to Aeroplan at a 1:1 ratio and other loyalty programs, the Platinum Card is much more flexible.
+Also, the welcome bonus is typically higher with the Platinum Card.
+The Platinum Card does have an annual fee of $699, but you get an annual travel credit of $200.
+That effectively makes your annual fee $499, which is lower than the American Express Aeroplan Reserve Card.

 What makes the Aeroplan card stand out are the Aeroplan benefits.
 Not only do you get free checked bags and access to Maple Leaf lounges in North America, but you also get preferred pricing for Aeroplan redemptions.
 The Platinum Card does give you unlimited access to Priority Pass and American Express Centurion lounges worldwide and the American Express Fixed Points Travel Program.
 Although Maple Leaf Lounges are better, you get access to more lounges overall with the Platinum Card.